zinengtang/sp26/index.md

 **Prerequisites**: CS 288 assumes prior experience in machine learning and proficiency in PyTorch.
 Students should be familiar with neural networks, PyTorch, and NumPy; no introductory tutorials will be provided.

 ## Schedule (Tentative)
-All assignments are released on Tuesday, with an early milestone due at 5:59 PM two weeks later and the final deadline at 5:59 PM that Thursday.
+All deadlines are at 5:59 PM PST.

 {% for module in site.modules %}
 {{ module }}